codurance/site/_posts/2015-06-21-shape-your-infrastructure-with-terraform.md

 }
 {% endhighlight %}

-We also used build-in variable to refer to our VPC resource.
-We can use type of a resource type and a name as a reference variable to get access to properties defined by this resource.
-Some properties of the resource can be defined during creation of the resource like internal ids or names and some are already defined in our scripts.
+We can use the type of a resource and its name as a reference variable to access properties exposed by a given resource, as we did to reference the VPC id above.
+Some properties of a resource will be defined by Terraform during creation of the resource, like internal ids or names.
+Some are already defined in our scripts.

-In above example we assign a internet gateway to our VPC by referencing to the property ***id** of ***aws_vpc*** resource with name ***environment***.
+In the above example we assign an internet gateway to our VPC by referencing the property ***id** of ***aws_vpc*** resource with name ***environment***.
-A VPC resource property will be defined during creation of resource.

 #### Subnets

 Our example VPC should contain two subnets.
-For each subnet we have to define range of addresses available in the subnet (CIDR block), availability zone and of course we have to assign this subnet to the VPC.
+For each subnet we have to define a range of addresses available (CIDR block), an availability zone and of course we have to assign this subnet to the VPC.
 Again, we declare variables instead defining values directly in the configuration script.

-**config-subnets.tf**
+***subnets-config.tf***
 {% highlight javascript %}
 resource "aws_subnet" "public-subnet" {
     vpc_id            = "${aws_vpc.environment.id}"